balelulelo/Graph-Theory-Assignment-W7/README.md

     }

 ```
 In this part, the loop iterates over each edge in the `edges` vector.
-It will set the weight of both direction in `adjMatrix`, and it will set the edge ID for both directions.
+This loop will update the matrix so that it will only choose the path with the cheapest cost for the `adjMatrix`, and it will set the edge ID for both directions.

 ### E. TSP Logic